 Entry requirements

-- Possession of valid Hong Kong driving licence (code 1) for at least three year; or
+- Possession of valid Hong Kong driving licence (code 1 or 1A) for at least one year; or

 - Possession of valid Hong Kong driving licence (code 10 or 17)